afprietoa/ms_reservation-system/README.md

 1. A customer can register in the hotel database, in this ENDPOINT it is validated that the id card number is an integer, and the first and last name contain data, and these can´t be null.

-POST Method, request customer ENDPOINT example (http://localhost:8080/api/v1/customer ) [POST]
+Customer register, request customer ENDPOINT example (http://localhost:8080/api/v1/customer ) [POST]

 Request Body